<---- Back to the Arcade Entrance

 Hello!
 It's me Daniel aka Melon.
 This page is a semi portfolio / semi design info page for some of my games.

-I didn't always want to design games.
-It was only after a long road that I found my way here.
-A friend once said games are about self-expression, but I think its more like self-construction.
-We play games to become ourselves.
-As a designer the hard part is getting out of the way, so that players find their game within your creation.
+A friend once told me games are about self-expression, but I think its more like self-construction.
+We play games to become ourselves, the hard part of making them is getting out of the way so that players find their game within your creation.

 There are two Ozwomp games so far.
 The first game was made for the Ludum Dare jam, and the second was made during a college jam.
 They were created around a design language that had been in the back of my mind for a while, a form of rapid 3D development for lone developers.

 The games also use a custom engine made with Three.js.
 The engine was really exciting to work with because it took the games out of the typical Unity style setting, it became much more freeform.
 The limitations of that engine were also great design challenges.

 Working on Ozwomp was the first game where I really felt I understood how mechanics, world building, audio, goals and a players presence all come together to create a whole picture.
 That was an amazing moment for me.

 This is a MONSTROSITY of a game I worked on with some friends at the Global Game Jam.
 The idea was to create a simple genetic evolution simulator.
 Have you seen those kids books where you can turn the page separately for a head, body and feed to make funny looking creatures?
 This is basically one of those books.
 It was a pun on the theme “Repair” as in pair and re-pair different body parts…